-In this article, Sarah explores the future of cyber wars and the implication of NATO.
+Sarah Nebbal explores the future of cyber warfare and its implications for NATO.

 The recently-signed Convention on the Legal Status of the Caspian Sea has the potential for far-reaching effects, both in the region and throughout Europe.
 The way this decades-old dispute was solved With security, energy, legal and economic issues at play, it is important to understand what has been resolved, and what is still at stake.